ome/omero-documentation/omero/sysadmins/server-upgrade.rst

 .. note::

-   On distributions with a recent version of OpenSSL (1.1+), `omero certificates` will also enable the TLS 1.3 protocol.
-Note that OMERO clients will need to be upgraded to depend on ``omero-blitz`` 5.7.0 or greater (Java) or ``omero-py`` 5.15.0  or greater (Python) in order to negotiate this protocol with the server.
+   From version 0.3.0, ``omero certificates`` adds TLS 1.3 to the list of protocols supported server-side for establishing the secure connection on systems where the protocol is supported.
+In order to negotiate this protocol, clients will also need to be upgraded to depend on ``omero-blitz`` 5.7.0 or greater (Java) or ``omero-py`` 5.15.0 or greater (Python).

 Restart your server
 ^^^^^^^^^^^^^^^^^^^